 - Drain and rinse each noodle with cold water and blot dry (rinsing is optional; I like to leave the noodles in the water until I am ready to roll them and just dry before rolling).

-- Spread about 1 Tbsp of the Alfredo sauce over each noodle and sprinkle with oregano and garlic powder to taste.
+- Spread about 1 tablespoon of the Alfredo sauce over each noodle and sprinkle with oregano and garlic powder to taste.

 - Evenly divide the chicken into portions equal to the number of noodles and place a portion on top of each noodle.

-- Sprinkle with about 3 Tbsp of mozzarella.
+- Sprinkle with about 3 tablespoon of mozzarella.

 - To roll up, start at one end and roll the noodles over the toppings.